 Illustration by Isles of the Left

-In June of this year, the Maltese parliament approved three pieces of legislation intended to create a holistic framework for the governance and development of distributed ledger technology (DLT), dubbed as blockchain, in Malta.
+In June 2018, the Maltese parliament approved three pieces of legislation intended to create a holistic framework for the governance and development of distributed ledger technology (DLT), dubbed as blockchain, in Malta.
 The news attracted significant interest internationally, with Forbes defining Malta as a “leading innovator in Blockchain” and Bloomberg noting that the country is taking “aggressive steps to become one of the world’s friendliest jurisdictions in the industry”.

 But what is DLT?
 And why did Malta’s legislative actions stir so much interest?

 A distributed ledger is a database that is shared and synchronized across networks (Investopedia).
 This allows counter-parties to interact with each other without necessitating intermediation by a trusted third party.